Actors Federal Credit Union

 Six Degrees Housing

 New York City V.I.T.A.
-(Volunteer Information Tax Assistance) Program assists hundreds of actors and stage managers with free tax advice.
+(Volunteer Information Tax Assistance) Program assists thousands of actors and stage managers with free tax advice.

 For details call the VITA office at (212) 921-2548 (Only active on Thursdays, additional hours from February through April).